Support staff in colleges, who are among the lowest paid workers in the FE sector, are being consulted over possible pay strikes.

 A survey conducted by Unison of its FE members ahead of the 2018-19 pay negotiations found that among the 472 members who responded, 12.7 per cent struggled to pay for food and one in 50 was forced to rely on a food bank.

 A further 16.3 per cent found it difficult to pay essential bills like electricity, gas and water, and 11.4 per cent struggled with their rent or mortgage repayments.

-FE members in England: you deserve better and so do your students.— UNISON - the union (@unisontweets) January 10, 2019
+FE members in England: you deserve better and so do your students.— UNISON - UK's largest union (@unisontheunion) January 10, 2019

 📧 Make sure we've got the right email for you NOW so you can #HaveYourSayOnPay when we send out your ballot on 16 Jan.

 👋 Not a member yet? #joinUNISON by 23 Jan to get your vote

 A Unison spokesperson said that the consultative ballot would help to gauge the appetite for strike action, and if the necessary thresholds are met then strikes would be held “as soon as possible”, perhaps in tandem with strike action with “sister unions”.

 A message on the union’s website reads: “If you work in FE in England, this is your chance to tell us what action you would be prepared to take to help us improve your pay.”